Murder of Elizabeth Reiser: Incident

 Around 8:30 pm on May 24, 2000, Elizabeth Reiser and her friend Brandi Hicks were approached by Matthew Vaca as they were leaving a Hollywood Video store in the New Towne Mall.
 Vaca asked them for a ride, and although hesitant, they agreed.
 During the drive, Vaca's behavior raised suspicion, and the two friends asked him to leave the car.
 However, Vaca brandished a gun, threatening them, and ordered them to continue driving.
 He directed them to a remote field on the outskirts of town, where he tied Hicks to the car with a shoelace and led Reiser into the field.

 Vaca then slashed Reiser's throat and repeatedly stabbed her in the neck, leaving her to bleed to death.
-He returned to the car, untied Hicks, and forced her to witness her friend's murder.
-Vaca allegedly raped Hicks multiple times and attempted to kill her by breaking her neck.
+He returned to the car and untied Hicks.
+Vaca raped Hicks multiple times and attempted to kill her by breaking her neck.
 Hicks pretended to be dead as Vaca attempted to dispose of her body by throwing her into the Tuscarawas River.
 Hicks was discovered by passersby the next morning, May 25, and received treatment at Union Hospital.